Privacy Policy

 If you would like more information about our data transfers and the steps we take to protect your personal information, please contact us using the information in section 9.

-- How do we protect your information?
+1. How do we protect your information?

 Botanika ensures that all our systems are protected with secure passwords and multi-factor authentication mechanisms.
-All customer information is stored in secure data centres with industry standard protection and is encrypted where applicable.
+All customer information is stored in secure data centres with industry standard protection and encrypted where applicable.
 All data access is segmented by role and user rights.

-- Your rights
+1. Your rights

-You have several data protection rights that give you the right to request information about your personal information, to dictate what we do with it or to stop us using it in certain ways.
+You have several data protection rights which give you the right to request information about your personal information, to dictate what we do with it or to stop us using it in certain ways.
 If you wish to exercise the rights set out below, please contact us at any time using the information in section 9.
-There will not normally be a charge for this.
-We respect your rights in relation to personal information we hold about you, but we cannot always comply with your wishes, for example: we may not be able to delete your information if we are required by law to keep it for a longer period of time; or if we delete your information we would not have the necessary information we need to complete your booking or manage your Botanika account.
+There will normally be no charge for this.
+We respect your rights in relation to personal information we hold about you, but we cannot always comply with your requests, for example: we may not be able to delete your information if we are required by law to keep it for a longer period of time; or if we delete your information we would not have the necessary information we need to complete your booking or manage your Botanika account.

-Right of access to your personal information ►
+The right of access to your personal information ►

-You can request a copy of the personal information we hold about you and certain details about how we use it.
+You can request a copy of the personal information we hold about you and certain details of how we use it.
 Your personal information will normally be provided in writing unless you request otherwise or if you have made a request by electronic means such as email, we will provide such information in electronic form where possible.

-Right to withdraw your consent ►
+The right to withdraw your consent ►

 If we rely on consent as the legal basis for using your personal information, you have the right to withdraw the original consent.

-Right to restriction of processing ►
+The right to restriction of processing ►

 Subject to the circumstances in which you exercise this right, you may request that we stop using your personal information, for example where you believe that we no longer need to use your personal information.

-Right to data portability ►
+The right to data portability ►

 Subject to the circumstances in which you exercise this right, you may request that we transfer personal information that you have provided to us to a third party in a commonly used and machine-readable format.

-Right to object to direct marketing ►
+The right to object to direct marketing ►

-Right to complain to the ICO ►
+The right to complain to the ICO ►

-- Contact us
+1. Contact us

-- Updates to this Privacy Policy
+1. Updates to this privacy policy

 This policy was last updated on 22 January 2020.